 The Council's 5-year HSW strategic plan is currently at the end of year three (Horizon 2).
-Planned activities are on track with 82% of the planned activities completed; and delivery of the remaining planned activities is to the revised schedule.
+Planned activities are on track with 86% of the planned activities completed; and delivery of the remaining planned activities is to the revised schedule.
 It should be noted that since the strategy was implemented in 2018 two vulnerabilities were added to address the lone worker safety and health monitoring for high risk staff.
 Post the May 2021 ARF meeting, two further vulnerabilities were added focusing on the Beach Safety Review and Opua Cycleway Risk Mitigations.
-Remote Working was also then added prior to the July ARF meeting taking the total to ten.
+Remote Working was also then added prior to the July 2021 ARF meeting and in the October 2021 ARF meeting Workplace Harassment was added as the eleventh vulnerability.